 Narcissists can also be very charming and extravagant, showering you with undivided attention and thoughtful gifts – in the beginning.
 Overtime, their true character, or lack thereof, will be revealed.
 They are disturbed individuals, who suffered an injury during childhood that was deeply wounding.
 This wounding arrested their emotional development.

 The picture I’ve just painted is that of an overt narcissist.
 These individuals wear their narcissism on their sleeve for the whole world to see.
 They’re fairly easy to spot, especially after getting to know them.
 They can’t NOT show their true colors.

 Covert Narcissistic Abuse

-In this post, I want to address another form of narcissism that isn’t readily obvious and takes much longer to recognize and uncover.
+In this post, I want to address another form of narcissism that isn’t as readily obvious and takes much longer to recognize and uncover.
 It’s imperative to learn about covert narcissism in order to recognize it and see it for what it is so you can protect yourself.
-Many victims of this form of narcissism don’t realize what’s happening to them, until they do, which is usually years later when they’ve reached their breaking point.
+Many victims of this form of narcissism don’t realize what’s happening to them, until they do, which is usually years later when they’ve reached their breaking point, and their health is in the toilet.
 Familiarize yourself with the destructive tactics covert narcissists commonly use to control those they target.